 Fibroblast growth factor-mediated crosstalk in cancer etiology and treatment.
 Clayton NS, Wilson AS, Laurent EP et al. Dev Dyn (2017) 246(1) 493-501

-A 3D in vitro model of the human breast duct: a method to unravel myoepithelial-luminal interactions in the progression of breast cancer.
-Carter EP, Gopsill JA, Gomm JJ et al. Breast Cancer Res (2017) 19(2) 50
+A 3D in vitro model of the human breast duct: A method to unravel myoepithelial-luminal interactions in the progression of breast cancer Carter EP, Gopsill JA, Gomm JJ et al. Breast Cancer Research (2017) 19(7)

 3D Organotypic Culture Model to Study Components of ERK Signaling.
 Chioni A-M, Bajwa RT, Grose R Methods Mol Biol (2017) 1487(1) 255-267